matthewdargan/swippy/README.md

 make apply
 ```

-Follow the prompts to confirm the changes.
-Once you finish this process, AWS will provision the Swippy API infrastructure.
+Follow the prompts to confirm the changes and provision the Swippy API infrastructure.

 ### Cleanup